metabrainz/picard-docs/appendices/plugins_api.rst

   one you chose is not available in the list.

 * **PLUGIN_LICENSE_URL** should be set to a URL pointing to the full license text.

+* **PLUGIN_USER_GUIDE_URL** should be set to a URL pointing to the documentation for the plugin.
+This variable is optional and may be omitted.
+If a URL is provided, it will be shown as a clickable link in the description displayed for the plugin in the Plugins option settings screen.

 :index:`Metadata Processors <plugins; metadata processors>`